lukasjarosch/go-docx/README.md

 The naive approach therefore is not always working.
 To provide a way to replace placeholders, even if they are fragmented, is the purpose of this library.

 ### ➤ Getting Started
+All you need is to `go get github.com/lukasjarosch/go-docx`

+For some code, just go ahead and look into `./examples/simple/main.go`.

+### ➤ How it works

+This section will give you a short overview of what's actually going on.
+And honenstly.. it's a much needed reference for my future self :D.

+**TODO** (lol)